alexmincin/cybersecurity-portfolio/TryHackMe-Labs/Pre Security/Offensive Security Intro.md

 ---

+## What to Look for
+ - Software bugs to exploit
+ - Insecure setups
+ - Unenforced access control policies

+---

 ## Reflection
 This lab introduced me to the general idea of **Offensive Security**, and allowed me to understand the kind of vulnerabilities we are looking for when trying to enhance system defences.
 Overall, the lab was very basic and easy but I found it to be very helpful in getting into the mind of a cybersecurity analyst.